rectorphp/getrector-com/resources/blog/posts/2026/2026-02-07-upgrade-to-phpunit-125-in-7-diffs.md

 ## 4. From `$this->any()` to explicit expectations

 PHPUnit now also deprecated used of `$this->any()` expectations.
-Wise choice, as its says "we expect 0, or 1 or any number of occurances".
+This is a wise choice, as it effectively says "we expect 0, 1, or any number of occurrences".
 This code as well could be removed.

 <br>